oskariorg/oskari-frontend/api/mapping/mapmodule/mylocationplugin.md

 ```

 Configurable options:
-* zoom: configure zoom level what is used when zoomed to user location
+* zoom: configure zoom level that is used when zoomed to user location (otherwise zoomed based on accuracy)
 * mode: "single" or "continuous".
-    * Single mode: when clicking icon zoom map to user location.
+    * Single mode: moves map to user location when used.
-    * Continuous mode: Show user location on the map (ball) and also show accurary cicle, location ball/circle move when user location changed.
-If user location is outside the map viewport then map is centered to user location.
+    * Continuous mode: Show user location on the map with accuracy circle and follow the user continuously.
+If user location is outside the map viewport then map is centered on user location.
 * centerMapAutomatically: `true` or `false`.
-When setted to `true` map is centered to user location automatically on startup.
+When `true` map is centered to user location automatically on startup.
 * mobileOnly: `true` or `false`.
-If setted to `true` then `centerMapAutomatically` and `mode` only take effects on mobile devices
+Restrict functionality to mobile devices.
+When `true` the `centerMapAutomatically` and `mode` are ignored and the UI is not shown on desktop devices.

 Default configuration:
 {